BUNKYO GAKUIN UNIVERSITY (TOKYO)

-Bunkyo Gakuin University (BGU) is part of Bunkyo Gakuen, an educational institution that was founded in 1924.
-BGU is composed of two campuses, the Hongo campus and Fujimino campus.
-Though living near Hongo campus, the assistant will provide support to both institutions.
-The Hongo campus is situated in the heart of Tokyo, close to many educational institutions, parks, historical sites and cultural facilities.
-The campus is located next to a primary Tokyo metro (subway) station providing easy access to the entire city and surrounding region.
-BGU has been a collaborative partner of CSB/SJU for over 20 years and is the host institution for the CSB/SJU study abroad program in Japan.
+Bunkyo Gakuin University (BGU) is an educational institution founded in 1924.
+BGU has two campuses, the Hongo campus and Fujimino campus.
+Though living near the Hongo campus, the assistant will support both institutions.
+The Hongo campus is in the heart of Tokyo, close to many educational institutions, parks, historical sites, and cultural facilities.
+The location of the campus is next to a primary Tokyo metro (subway) station, providing easy access to the entire city and surrounding region.
+BGU has been a collaborative partner of CSB/SJU for nearly 30 years and is the host institution for the CSB/SJU study abroad program in Japan.

 Eligibility: Bachelor of Arts is required.
 Teaching, RA, and TESL experience is preferred.